hahaxun/mmf/website/docs/tutorials/concat_bert_tutorial.md

         # Pass final tensor to classifier to get scores
         logits = self.classifier(combined)

-        # For loss calculations (automatically done by MMF
+        # For loss calculations (automatically done by multimodelity
         # as per the loss defined in the config),
         # we need to return a dict with "scores" key as logits
         output = {"scores": logits}

-        # MMF will automatically calculate loss
+        # multimodelity will automatically calculate loss
         return output

 ```